FahadIqbal12/Youtube-2.0/README.md

 To run the project:
 1. Fork and clone the repo
 2. run `npm install`
-3. provide the API key from Rapid API.
+3. provide the API key from Rapid API also make .env file containing API key.
 4.run `npm start`

 Make sure to give a star!